 There are many different reasons why a work environment could become toxic.
-The main causes for a negative work environment include:
+The main causes of a negative work environment include:

 1. Your Boss

 A workplace is only as good as the boss who supervises it.
-The most common reason a workplace is toxic is because there are some bosses who abuse their authority and will abuse their staff, or they don’t encourage a positive work environment.
+The most common reason a workplace is toxic is that there are some bosses who abuse their authority and will abuse their staff.
+Or they don’t encourage a positive work environment.